 US $59.95 US $79.95

-cubit go is a USB interface with a difference: we integrated hardware MIDI thru circuity on the four outputs.
+cubit go is a USB interface with a difference: we integrated hardware MIDI OUT mirroring circuity on the four outputs.
 Whatever you send to the output is sent to all four jacks simultaneously, with no software delay.

 It’s got the ports you need most often - one input, so you can perform, and four outputs so you can connect more gear without re-patching.
 USB connects input and output to your computer or mobile device, so you can use MIDI with your favorite software.